Donald Trump Knew Of Trump Tower Russian Meeting To Get Dirt On Clinton, Michael Cohen Will Say: CNN Report

-In what would be, if proven accurate, the clearest evidence yet of collusion between Donald Trump and agents of the Russian government in the 2016 presidential election, Trump’s former lawyer is prepared to tell Special Counsel Robert Mueller that Trump knew about a June 9, 2016 meeting in Trump Tower between a group of Russians including, as Inquisitr has reported, a Kremlin-linked lawyer, and Trump’s own son Donald Trump Jr.
+In what could be the clearest evidence yet of collusion between Donald Trump and agents of the Russian government in the 2016 presidential election, Trump’s former lawyer is prepared to tell Special Counsel Robert Mueller that Trump knew about a June 9, 2016, meeting in Trump Tower between a group of Russians including, as Inquisitr has reported, a Kremlin-linked lawyer, and Trump’s own son Donald Trump, Jr.

-In fact, Trump not only knew about the meeting — which was set up because Trump Jr. was told by a Russia-linked acquaintance that the Russians possessed damaging information on Democrat Hillary Clinton — he personally approved it, according to a report by CNN late in Thursday based on what CNN called “sources with knowledge.”
+In fact, Trump not only knew about the meeting — which was set up because Trump, Jr. was told by a Russia-linked acquaintance that the Russians possessed damaging information on Democrat Hillary Clinton — he personally approved it, according to a report by CNN late on Thursday.
+The report is based on what CNN called “sources with knowledge.”

 Cohen’s attorney, while declining to deny the report, did deny that anyone on Cohen’s legal team leaked the details of what Cohen plans to say about the Trump Tower meeting, according to NBC News correspondent Geoff Bennett, writing on Twitter.